Vijaysahani07/Vijaysahani07/README.md

  ## What I Do:-

-🔹 Develop scalable backend services using Spring Boot & Microservices 🔹 Build RESTful APIs and integrate with frontend applications
+🔹 Build RESTful APIs and integrate with frontend applications
-🔹 Optimize application performance and security with Spring Security & JWT
 🔹 Work with Redis & Kafka for high-performance data handling
 🔹 Automate deployments with CI/CD pipelines using Jenkins & GitHub Actions
 🔹 Deploy applications on AWS & Kubernetes
+🔹Optimize application performance and security with Spring Security & JWT

  ## GitHub Stats & Contributions:-